jimburton/scrabble/chapters/Chapter7.md

 Now the game is in play the following sequence, with possible variations explained below, is repeated until the game ends.
-The server sends the client the `TURN` message to tell them it is waiting for a move.
-If a legal move is received the server responds by sending the word itself, the list of additional words that were created and the score.
+The server sends the client the `TURN` message to tell them it is waiting for a move and which player should make that move.
+If the contents of the `TURN` message match the client's identity the client should allow the user to enter a move.

+If a legal move is subsequently received the server acknowledges it by sending a serialised `MoveResult`.
 Then the server sends the new rack.
-The turn is passed to the other player and the sequence is repeated (except that when it is the AI player's turn no `MOVE` or `RACK` messages are sent of course).
+The turn is passed to the other player and the sequence is repeated (except that when it is the AI player's turn no `MOVE`, `MOVE ACK` or `RACK` messages are sent of course).

 ```
      |                                             |